microsoft/live-share/docs/getting-started.md

 3. **Start a collaboration session**

     Once you've been accepted into the preview, open a folder, project, or solution, and simply click the "Share" button or status bar icon within your tool and an invite link will be automatically copied to your clipboard.
-When opened in a browser, this link will allows others to join a new collaboration session that shares contents of these folders with them.
+When opened in a browser, this link allow others to join a new collaboration session that shares contents of these folders with them.

     ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)